-This chapter should be read in conjunction with Hull City Council’s corporate policies on Data Protection, Personal Information Handling and Freedom of Information Policy.
+This chapter should be read in conjunction with the Hull City Council policy on Data Protection and Confidentiality and guidance on making Freedom of Information requests.

-Confidentiality is about respecting and maintaining the privacy of a customer.
+Confidentiality is about respecting and maintaining the privacy of a people we are working with.

-Information sharing is the act of disclosing information about a customer.
+Information sharing is the act of disclosing information about a person we are working with.

-Disclosure means actively sharing confidential information in the customer’s best interests.
+Disclosure means actively sharing confidential information in a person’s best interests.

-Confidential information is private and personal information and knowledge held about a customer, their circumstances and anyone who has a relationship with them.
+Confidential information is private and personal information and knowledge held about a person, their circumstances and anyone who has a relationship with them.

-It should be made clear to customers that in each case the information passed on will only be what is relevant and on a ‘need to know’ basis.
+It should be made clear to people we are supporting that, in each case, the information shared will only be what is relevant and on a ‘need to know’ basis.

 Information disclosure to other professionals, for example the police, should be justifiable, and where possible with the agreement of the person concerned.

 There may also be situations where third parties have a statutory right of access to the information or where a Court Order requires that access be given.